anandcsingh/Set.js/README.md

 ```

 ###union
 Returns a new set that contains all of the items that exist in both sets.
+You can optionally provide a function that determines equality.

 ```js
 var arr1 = [2, 4, 6, 8];